invertase/firebase-extensions/extensions/firestore-record-user-acknowledgments/PREINSTALL.md

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

 Also, make sure that you've set up [Firebase Authentication](https://firebase.google.com/docs/auth) to manage your users.
-All acknowledgement records in Firestore created by this extension are associated with a Firebase Auth UID.
+All acknowledgment records in Firestore created by this extension are associated with a Firebase Auth UID.

 #### Getting Started

-See the [Getting Started](https://extensions.invertase.dev/record-user-acknowledgements) page for detailed documentation on creating notices, and how to retrieve them and track acknowledgments from your app.
-An [API reference](https://extensions.invertase.dev/record-user-acknowledgements/reference) is available providing detailed information on the available interfaces and configuration this extension offers.
+See the [Getting Started](https://extensions.invertase.dev/record-user-acknowledgments) page for detailed documentation on creating notices, and how to retrieve them and track acknowledgments from your app.
+An [API reference](https://extensions.invertase.dev/record-user-acknowledgments/reference) is available providing detailed information on the available interfaces and configuration this extension offers.

 #### Billing